2025 Skate Canada International: Women's singles

 Mone Chiba of Japan, who had been in the lead after the short program, won the gold medal after also finishing first in the free skate.
-"There were some dodgy jumps, but I was happy I managed to produce the best performance for today despite the nervousness," Chiba states afterward.
 It was Chiba's first Grand Prix event of the season.
 Isabeau Levito of the United States won the silver medal.
-Ami Nakai, also of Japan, won the bronze medal and secured her spot at the 2025 Grand Prix of Figure Skating Final, having previously won the 2025 Grand Prix de France.
+Ami Nakai, also of Japan, won the bronze medal and secured herself a spot at the 2025–26 Grand Prix of Figure Skating Final, having previously won the 2025 Grand Prix de France.